 Strength training is not just for body builders, and you do not need to avoid it for fear that you will “bulk up.”
 You can improve strength, tone up, and slim down without looking like a bodybuilder if you do not want to.

-Frequency: aim to work each of your major muscle groups at least twice per week.
+- Frequency (how often you perform the activities): Aim to exercise each of your major muscle groups at least twice per week.
 You can work all of your muscle groups in a single day, or do a few muscle groups on one day and other groups on another.

-Intensity: the weight should be enough to get your muscles tired by the end, but light enough that you can maintain proper form and avoid injury.
+- Intensity (how heavy the weight you use is): The weight should be enough to get your muscles tired by the end, but light enough that you can maintain proper form and avoid injury.

 These are the major muscle groups and examples of exercises you can do.

 Chest: push-ups, chest flies, bench press